vlstill/tedi/aim.md

 The POWER and ARM memory models (which are quite similar) are important as they are very weak and there is increasing number of devices which use ARM processors and a good number of hi-performance devices powered by POWER.
 However, these memory models come with relaxations such as writes which can propagate in different order to different processors and reordering of loads with succeeding writes which can lead to seemingly cyclic dependencies.
-For this reason, these memory models are more subtle than NSW and require more advanced analysis.
+For this reason, these memory models are more subtle than NSW and require a more advanced analysis.

 The C11/C++11 standards came with a memory model designed to allow for an efficient multi-platform implementation of parallel primitives, even on very relaxed platforms such as POWER/ARM.
 Therefore, the C++11 memory model is as over-approximation of the POWER/ARM memory models in the context of C/C++ programs, in the sense that all behaviours possible under POWER/ARM are also possible under the C++11 memory model.